How to make felted soap. This soap is a perfect gift for someone special. You can use simple bar soap and felt it with wool for a unique gift idea.

 Insert bar of soap wrapped in wool roving into the nylon stocking.

-Sprinkle a little more cool water until soap starts to foam up inside nylon.
+Sprinkle a little more cool water until the soap starts to foam up inside nylon.

 Gently rub wool on soap….alternating hot water and cool water.